tjmahr/tjmahr.github.io/_posts/2023-07-03-bayesian-ordering-constraint.md

 $$

 The first row in **C** sets the Layer B as the reference value for the dummy coding.
-The second row turns both Layer B and Layer C on, but Layer B is negatively weighted.
+The second row turns on both Layer B and Layer C, but Layer B is negatively weighted.
 Thus, the corresponding model coefficient is the difference between Layers C and B.